 MARVIN: Well, I have to be honest myself.
 Last year in the race, I remember thinking that this really hurt but, you know, in training for it and in reflecting upon the race, it really is a lot of fun.
 The downhill portion of mountain-running is really where - you know, it's where the thrill of mountain running comes in if you look at someone like Eric Strabel.

 BLOCK: This is last years men's champion?

 MARVIN: Yes.
 He was down the mountain in less than seven minutes.
 He dropped 3,000 feet.
-For myself I think, you know - was nine or 10 minutes down the mountain.
+For myself I think, you know - I was nine or ten minutes down the mountain.
 I mean, it's nearly a freefall at that point that you're coming down that many vertical feet.

-BLOCK: Christy, you ran the race last year.
-Were you seeing people bleeding?
+BLOCK: Christy, when you ran the race last year, were you seeing people bleeding?
 I've heard about, you know, runners keeping running on broken bones and dislocated shoulders.

 MARVIN: There are risks associated with mountain-running and accidents do happen.
 But honestly, my husband and I both feel that we're at a higher risk driving to the mountain than we are racing the mountain itself.
 And you need to be prepared to race the mountain.
 I talked to one guy that practices the mountain at least 30 times every year.
 So those are the kind of people that they literally have their dissent choreographed.
 And accidents are unlikely in a situation where you have spent that length of time preparing.